-In the European Union, just one year after the start of the pandemic, five vaccines have been given conditional marketing authorisation.
-The vaccine developed by BioNTech and Pfizer was authorised on 21 December 2020; the one developed by Moderna on 6 January 2021.
+In the European Union, so far 6 vaccines have been given conditional marketing authorisation.
+The latest vaccine to be authorised was the vaccine developed by Valneva on 23 June 2022.
+Before that, BioNTech and Pfizer‘s vaccine had been authorised on 21 December 2020 and the one developed by Moderna on 6 January 2021.
 The one developed by AstraZeneca on 29 January 2021, the one developed by Johnson&Johnson/Janssen on 11 March 2021, and the one developed by Novavax on 20 December 2021 following positive assessments by the European Medicines Agency (EMA) of their safety, quality and efficacy.

 12 Covid-19 vaccines to watch

 Pfizer / BioNTech 🇩🇪🇺🇸

 |CVnCoV – CureVac AG 🇩🇪||mRNA||❔||💉💉||Fridge||

 |Sputnik V – Gamaleya Research Institute 🇷🇺||Adenovirus-vectored technology||💉💉||-18°C||

 |CoronaVac – Sinovac 🇨🇳||Inactivated virus||💉💉||Fridge||

 |BBIBP-CorV – Sinopharm 🇨🇳||Inactivated virus||💉💉||Fridge||Emergency use in Hungary, Serbia|

 |VLA2001 – Valneva 🇫🇷||Inactivated virus||❔||❔||Fridge|